 Values are the temporary information in the list filtering.
 '1980-08-21' is a value.
-'Birthday_start' is a name of a value.
-In simple cases each variable matches with one value.
+'Birthday_start' is a name of that value.
+In simple cases one list field matches with one value.
 In case of the range filter two different values (start and end of the range) are used.
-Also one value can be used together with two or more variables.
+Also one value can be used together with two or more fields.
 A value identifier is used for optional converting before using it in a query.
 This is done by adding a Converter object to ListSqlHelper.
 E.g. booleans have to be converted into numeric (0 or 1) values.

-Database field
+Database column

-Database field can be for example 'age' or 'company.name' as well as 'MAX(price)' or '(SELECT(COUNT() FROM document WHERE userId = user.id)' (an inner SELECT) - any expression that is part of a SQL string.
+Database column can be for example 'age' or 'company.name' as well as 'MAX(price)' or '(SELECT(COUNT() FROM document WHERE userId = user.id)' (an inner SELECT) - any expression that is part of a SQL string.

-Database field alias
+Database column alias